-Cracked Or Broken Teeth
+Cracked Or Broken Teeth: A Dental Emergency

 Do you have a cracked or broken tooth or teeth?
 Did you lose a tooth?
-Call us right away.
+Contact us right away.
 It’s possible that we may be able to save the tooth, and sedation will help you feel more relaxed during the treatment.

 Cracked and broken teeth can be caused by:

 •large fillings (including silver amalgam) that weaken over time

 •teeth grinding and clenching